DIJamner/InDependent/README.md

 Many parts of the internal architecture were informed by Adrej Bauer's post here: http://math.andrej.com/2012/11/08/how-to-implement-dependent-type-theory-i/.

-Note that this project is very much a work in progress and may contain bugs and be changed at any time.
+Note that this project is very much a work in progress and may contain bugs or change at any time.

 ##Syntax: